Vital Records Online

 Order with confidence

-Learn how to order Wyoming birth certificates from the WDH-VSS.
+Learn how to order Wyoming birth certificate from the WDH-VSS.
 The state fee for each replacement, including additional copies, is $25.00, with a processing time of 3 to 5 business days.
-Authorized individuals who can request these certificates include the person on record, family members, and legal representatives.
+Authorized individuals who can request these certificate include the person on record, family members, and legal representatives.

 You can order a Wyoming birth certificate by mail, in person, or online from the Wyoming Department of Health, Vital Statistics Services (WDH-VSS).
 Alternatively, you can submit a request online immediately through VRO's filing service and receive a certified copy from the WDH-VSS, directly to your home.
 Before beginning the application, confirm the costs, eligibility, requirements, and processing times to ensure your application submission is accepted.